Home

 During a full moon a lot of activity, including feeding and rut action, will occur at night.
 Then elk will rest more during the day because of the overnight orgy.
 Be advised, however, that rut activity might continue into the early dawn before the silence sets in.
 After a dreaded full moon many elk hunters, including myself, have learned to be in prime country before daylight listening to the cacophony of elk rut sounds to determine where they are and where they’re going.

-Crescent Moon More elk activity occurs during the day after a dark night.
+More elk activity occurs during the day after a dark night.
 If the moon is in a dark phase, particularly during the peak of the elk rut, don’t miss it if you can be there!
-In 2011 the dark of the moon occurs during the last week of September!

 Cold snaps and light rain or snow can’t be predicted ahead of time, but if it occurs during the latter half of September, be there!